top of page

 Traditional kaavi flooring with red base and green, blue, and yellow decorative highlights, featuring hand-painted motifs in a heritage-inspired Indian home.

-Colour Options in Kaavi & Red Oxide Flooring: What’s Possible, What Works, and What Designers Recommend
+Colour Options in Kaavi & Oxide Flooring: What’s Possible, What Works, and What Designers Recommend

 Are colour options beyond red possible in kaavi or red oxide flooring?